Top blog articles

 For years, decades, centuries and millennia we were taking away precious things from our planet without giving anything in return.
 During the last couple of years, it finally seems that humanity became more aware of the need to preserve Earth’s resources and treat our habitat better, and if you want to be the part of the change, there is no better place to start than your own home.
 Unfortunately, some “green” projects can really take a toll on your budget.
 However, there are also some things you can change on a shoestring budget.
+Create a green home that’s well-planned and simple.

 Reduce the amount of waste your household is producing

 Did you know that an average American produces enough waste to “build” the Tower of Pisa on a daily basis?
 Things are not looking much brighter in Australia, with an average family wasting slightly more than that each day.
 What can you do?
 Don’t be a part of the problem, be a part of the solution.
-Sort out your rubbish in three categories: reusable, recyclable and disposable.
+Sort out your rubbish into three categories: reusable, recyclable and disposable.
 Glass jars and bottles can be reused and some clothing stores will give you a discount if you give them your old clothes.

 Use government incentives

 As we already mentioned, eco-friendly projects can be very expensive, but depending on where you live, your government may have some special incentives for going green.
 For example, in the U.S. you have The Federal Energy Management Program‘s (FEMP) Energy Incentive Program which can provide all the information you need about project funding.
-The Department of Energy and Environment in Australia offers a range of funding opportunities for solar upgrades, renewable energy and emissions reduction.
+The Department of Energy and Environment in Australia offers a range of funding opportunities for solar upgrades, renewable energy, and emissions reduction.
 The government of Canada also offers similar incentives, just like many others.

 To waste or not to waste?